-- Boil water and butter in medium saucepan
+- Boil the water and butter in a medium saucepan

-- Remove from heat and add stuffing mix, stirring until moist
+- Remove from the heat and add the stuffing mix, stirring until moist

-- Put a small layer of stuffing in 8×8 or 9×13 baking dish to coat bottom (whichever size will hold all of the pork in one layer)
+- Put a small layer of stuffing in a 9×13 baking dish to coat the bottom

-- Remove foil and bake about 5 more minutes or until pork is done
+- Remove the foil and bake about 10 more minutes or until the pork is done